 In addition to collaborating with industry partners, law enforcement and NGOs, a company can take action to protect its systems from those who seek to sexually abuse and exploit children.

-As a first step, companies in the financial and technology sectors should ensure that their terms of service clearly state that a customer who trades or sells child pornography, or engages in other types of child sexual exploitation, will be removed from the service and reported to law enforcement whenever possible.
+As a first step, companies in the financial and technology sectors should ensure that their terms of service clearly state that a customer who trades or sells child sexual abuse material, or engages in other types of child sexual exploitation, will be removed from the service and reported to law enforcement whenever possible.

-Beyond terms of service, more and more countries are enacting legislation to address child pornography, which may provide grounds for a company to take action against a user.
+Beyond terms of service, more and more countries are enacting legislation to address child sexual abuse material, which may provide grounds for a company to take action against a user.
 In 2018, ICMEC published the 9th edition of Child Sexual Abuse Material: Model Legislation & Global Review, a groundbreaking study of national legislation in 196 countries, which looks to see if national law:

 - Generally outlaw child sexual abuse materials (CSAM);

 - Define what “CSAM” is;

 - Ban possession of CSAM, regardless of the intent to distribute; and

 - Require Internet Service Providers (ISPs) to report suspected CSAM to law enforcement or to some other agency.

 Twelve years ago, the first edition of our report revealed a dismaying prospect: Only 27 countries had enacted legislation sufficient to combat child sexual abuse material offenses.
 Since then, the situation has improved.
 Our most recent report finds that 118 countries have in place legislation deemed sufficient to combat child sexual abuse material.